Real Geeks Google Analytics and Tagging Guide

 Your Overview of how to Set up Google Tracking on your Real Geeks Website

-Tracking your website activity starts with the two tools that actually collect data: Google Analytics 4 (GA4) and Google Ads tracking (G-Tag).
-GA4 measures how visitors use your Real Geeks website, while Google Ads tracking shows which ad clicks turn into real leads.
-These two tools are responsible for capturing and reporting your traffic and conversion data.
+GA4 measures how visitors use your Real Geeks website, while Google Ads tracking shows which ad clicks turn into leads, and together they capture and report your traffic and conversion data.

 This guide explains how each Google tracking tool works and helps you choose the best setup for your needs.